mezzio/mezzio-hal/docs/book/cookbook/path-segregated-uri-generation.md

 ## Virtual services

-Since version 1.1.0 of this package, and versions 3.1.0 of zend-expressive-router and 5.1.0 of zend-expressive-helpers, you can now pass additional constructor arguments to a number of factories to allow varying the service dependencies they look for.
+Since version 1.1.0 of this package, and versions 3.1.0 of mezzio-router and 5.1.0 of mezzio-helpers, you can now pass additional constructor arguments to a number of factories to allow varying the service dependencies they look for.